oanda/apidocs/v1/transactions.md

 Transactions can be paginated with the count and maxId parameters.
 At most, a maximum of 50 transactions can be returned in one query.
-If more transactions exist than specified by the given or default count, a url with maxId set to the next unreturned transaction will be constructed.
+If more transactions exist than specified by the given or default count, a url with maxId set to the next unreturned transaction will be returned within the Link header.

 ----